COVID-19: Learn more about our cleaning delivery protocols.

 Before entering into any franchise type, you should diligently research the franchisor's model to determine if it is the right fit for you and your goals.

-Before buying anything, you should always conduct the proper research.
+Before buying a franchise, you should always conduct the proper research.
 Once you have learned all there is to know about a prospective franchise opportunity, you should first contact the franchisor to set up a learning session.
 Many franchisors refer to these sessions as a “discovery day.”
 These meetings may take place in person or virtually and can include a group of potential buyers interested in the franchise.
 This is a chance for you to ask any remaining questions, and review all of the information and collateral the franchisor provides.

 Another important step while buying into a franchise model is reviewing the franchise agreement contract.
 Review these contracts in great detail and ask clarifying questions as needed.
 These contracts generally outline the support provided, too.
 This is a great chance to confirm and clarify what you learned in your preliminary research.